-SUMMARY OF 12/31/19 ANNUAL REPORT SALARY, HOUSING, and SOCIAL SECURITY ALLOWANCE
+SUMMARY OF 12/31/22 ANNUAL REPORT SALARY, HOUSING, and SOCIAL SECURITY ALLOWANCE\\

-This information was reported in 2020 and reflects salaries for 2019.
+This information was reported in 2023 and reflects salaries for 2022.
 Social Security Allowance IS included in the figures, as this is an actual income enhancement.

-Forty-two (of 44 churches and two communities) reported clergy compensation figures for the calendar year 2019.
-Figures from nine churches are not included in this report due to special circumstances.
-The following chart summarizes ONLY the Base Salary, Housing Allowance, and Social Security Allowance from these data forms.
-They do not contain other compensation items such as insurance, car allowance, education funds, pension, etc. The Median figure is the number that falls exactly in the middle of the range in any category; there are as many salary figures above that number as there are below that number.
-In addition to the Median, the Highest and Lowest salary in each category is provided as well as the Average salary and Average with the High and Low removed.
+Twenty-eight (of 42 churches and two communities) reported clergy compensation figures for the calendar year 2022.
+Figures from nine churches are not included in this report due to unusual circumstances.
+Churches in formation were not included.

+The following chart summarizes ONLY the Base Salary, Housing Allowance, and Social Security Allowance\\ from these data forms.
+It does not contain other compensation items such as insurance, car allowance, education funds, pension, etc. The Median figure is the number that falls exactly in the middle of the range in any category; there are as many salary figures above that number as there are below that number.
+In addition to the Median, the Highest and Lowest salary in each category is provided, and the Average salary and Average with the High and Low removed.
 The time and duties of Associates vary too widely to be easily compared.